mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Create a new block-level Bootstrap button below your Like button with the text Info, and add Bootstrap's btn-info class to it.

 Note that these buttons still need the btn and btn-block classes.

+- Warn Your Users of a Dangerous Action with btn-danger Bootstrap comes with several pre-defined colors for buttons.
+The btn-danger class is the button color you'll use to notify users that the button performs a destructive action, such as deleting a cat photo.

+Create a button with the text Delete and give it the class btn-danger.

+Note that these buttons still need the btn and btn-block classes.